Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson03.md

 1. After 10 minutes, ask students to hold up their programmatic models.
 1. Ask students to swap whiteboards with yet another team at their tables.
 1. Implement a function (verb) on the whiteboards based on the programmatic representations of their peers.
+1. **Your deliverable today: post your complete implementation on Slack in a code block!**

 ## In Class Activity II (30 min)